Emergency:

 1

-Gastroenteritis, commonly referred to as the stomach flu, is a condition caused by inflammation of the stomach and intestines.
-This highly contagious illness is often accompanied by nausea, vomiting, diarrhea, and abdominal pain.
-While it can affect individuals of all ages, children, older adults, and immunocompromised individuals are particularly vulnerable.
+Gastroenteritis, commonly referred to as the stomach flu, is a condition caused by inflammation of the lining of the stomach and intestines.
+This highly contagious gastrointestinal illness is often accompanied by nausea, vomiting, diarrhea, and abdominal pain.
+While it can affect individuals of all ages, children, older adults, and immunocompromised individuals are particularly vulnerable to rapid dehydration.
+Unlike the respiratory flu (Influenza), gastroenteritis specifically targets the digestive tract.

 Gastroenteritis Symptoms

 Recognizing gastroenteritis symptoms early can help ensure timely care and prevent complications.
-Symptoms typically range from mild to severe and may appear suddenly.
+Symptoms typically range from mild to severe and may appear suddenly within 12 to 48 hours of exposure.

 Common Symptoms

-• Nausea and Vomiting: Feeling queasy or experiencing vomiting.
+• Nausea and Vomiting: Feeling queasy or experiencing frequent bouts of vomiting as the body attempts to expel the pathogen.

-• Abdominal Pain: Cramping or pain in the stomach area.
+• Abdominal Pain: Intense cramping or pain in the stomach area caused by intestinal spasms.

-• Loss of Appetite: A noticeable reduction in appetite.
+• Loss of Appetite: A noticeable reduction in the desire to eat as the digestive system slows down to heal.

 Systemic Symptoms

-• Fever and Chills: A low-grade fever may develop in response to infection.
+• Fever and Chills: A low-grade fever may develop as the body triggers an immune response.

-• Body Aches: Headaches or muscle aches may occur in severe cases.
+• Body Aches: Headaches or muscle aches are common due to systemic inflammation.

 Dehydration Warning Signs